Local Fluctuations in Cavity Control of Ferroelectricity: Fluctuation-Dissipation Theorem

 Finally, we have the dipole-coupling between the phonons and the electric field.
 The phonon displacement field $\bf Q$ generates a polarization which then couples to $\bf E$, via

-Here, $\eta$ is the light-matter interaction constant and it sets, among other things, the size of the splitting between the longitudinal optical and transverse optical (LOTO) frequency splitting due to the Coulomb part of the electromagnetic interaction.
+Here, $\eta$ is the light-matter interaction constant and it sets, among other things, the size of the splitting between the longitudinal optical (LO) and transverse optical frequency splitting due to the Coulomb part of the electromagnetic interaction (the so-called LO-TO splitting).
 Before proceeding, in order to perform calculations we must fix a gauge.
 In this work, we will employ the "Weyl gauge", which is obtained by demanding $A_0 = 0$.

 We proceed by treating the phonon nonlinearity in the Hartree approximation, such that the system is essentially linear, albeit with a renormalized phonon frequency of

 In general, we allow for spatially varying fluctuations of $\mathbf{Q}$, and therefore the phonon frequency may be renormalized in an inhomogeneous way, which is the subject of this investigation.